DIPlib/diplib/src/documentation/image.md

 If the tensor is 0D (a single sample), the image is a standard gray-value image.
-A 1D tensor (a vector) can be used to represent color images (e.g. an RGB image has three samples per pixel), but also for example the image gradient (TODO: add reference to the gradient function).
-With a 2D tensor (a matrix) it is possible to represent concepts such as the Hessian and the structure tensor.
+A 1D tensor (a vector) can be used to represent color images (e.g. an RGB image has three samples per pixel), but also for example the image gradient (see `dip::Gradient`).
+With a 2D tensor (a matrix) it is possible to represent concepts such as the Hessian and the structure tensor (see \ref why_tensors).
 For example, the Hessian of a 3D image has 9 samples per pixel.
 For more details on how tensor elements are stored, see the section on \ref tensors.